passlab/pinsight/tracecompass/README.md

 2. understand data driven analysis by studying the doc, the XML file and how this is used for the trace output from lttng (https://github.com/passlab/pinsight/blob/master/src/lttng_tracepoint.h).
 3. The current XML only specifies the state provider part of the data driven analysis, I would like you to enhance the analysis and visualization using XML pattern provider, XML time graph view, and XML XY chat.
 4. With the XML approach, we only need to specify how we want the data to be visualized and it has limited features of analysis that needs to aggregate and process trace data.
 So after you are familiar with XML-based analysis and visualization, you can check the developer guide (http://archive.eclipse.org/tracecompass/doc/stable/org.eclipse.tracecompass.doc.dev/Developer-Guide.html) for this when you are ready.
-5. Research and development at [École Polytechnique de Montréal](https://www.dorsal.polymtl.ca/en/)
+5. Research and development at [École Polytechnique de Montréal](https://www.dorsal.polymtl.ca/en/) and there are lots of useful traces and XML file to look at from https://secretaire.dorsal.polymtl.ca/~gbastien/

 Another development work we need is to add MPI tracing by using MPI tool interface.
 MPI tool interface has the same mechanisms with OMPT, which is based on event/callback (https://computation.llnl.gov/projects/mpi_t), so it should be fairly straight forward to add in.
 The challenge will be how we integrate with LTTng since we will need to have multiple LTTng instances, e.g. one per process for collecting tracing.